MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-health-using-healthexplorer.md

 # Using Health Explorer to investigate problems

-Use Health Explorer to find out which monitor is reacting and to review knowledge about the monitor and possible causes for actions related to it.
+Use Health Explorer to find out which monitor is reflecting a health state issue and review knowledge about the monitor and possible causes for actions related to it.
 In the **Active Alerts** view, click the alert to highlight it.
 The Health Explorer link under **Alert Actions** in the **Tasks** pane becomes active.
+Health Explorer is also accessible when selecting a monitored object from any health state view in the console.

 By default, when the Health Explorer window opens, all monitors in a failed state are expanded.
 If a monitor contains other monitors, as in the case of a roll-up monitor, Health Explorer shows all child monitors in a hierarchical layout, displaying monitoring data for all dependent services and applications.
 To view more information about any dependent monitor, you can right-click that monitor, and then click **Monitor Properties** to open another Health Explorer window.